 Mufusa: “This is the Spire of Dreams son and out there is our kingdom.”

 Simba looks around the flat expanse of water and lush green plains.
 He turns back to his father.

 Simba: “Dad, how come you always come up here at daybreak?”

 Mufusa moves to rest on the spire’s rampart, placing the food basket to one side.

-Mufusa: “Because son, this is the one place in the kingdom that can be seen from all corners of the realm.
+Mufusa: “Because son, this is the one place in all the kingdom that can be seen from ever corner of the realm.
 It brings the people great comfort to know that their king is always watching over them.”

 Mufusa lifts Simba up and places him on the rampart.
 He begins to show Simba the kingdom.

 Mufusa: “Down there, is the mouth of the Great Lake…far beyond that are the foothill of the Wayward Mountains…over there are Rolling Plains, behind which the King’s Wood flourishes and behind that stands the great White Mountain.”

 Simba looks out over the kingdom in awe.